Women's Leadership Center

 Pamela Lavin Bernstein Women of Influence Speaker Series: Each year, the Women’s Leadership Center hosts several high profile speakers to discuss topics related to leadership, women, career strategies, or social/global issues.
 Our speakers are at the top of their game, and represent all fields of human endeavor.
 Contact us to find out who is coming this year!

 Women’s Leadership Academy: A credit-bearing intensive leadership development experience for selected students.
 Academy members have special opportunities, such as field trips, conferences, professional mentors, leadership internships, and sponsored research.
-The Bernstein Leadership Award is available to members of the Women’s Leadership Academy, and provides assistance for students to attend professional conferences or to serve unpaid internships which substantively support career preparation and leadership growth.
-The Academy is open to sophomores, juniors and seniors, although applications from second-semester first-year students are welcome.
-Students of any gender identity are welcome to apply!
+The Bernstein Leadership Award is available to members of the Women’s Leadership Academy and provides assistance for students to attend professional conferences or to serve unpaid internships which substantively support career preparation and leadership growth.
+The Academy is open to students their sophomore through senior year as well as graduate students.
+Students of any gender identity are welcome and encouraged to apply!
 Acceptance to the Academy is selective and includes an interview process.

 WLC Research Award: The WLC Research Award is made available to students (undergraduate and graduate level) to pursue academic research on topics related to women’s issues, gender or women’s leadership.

 Alpha Kappa Omicron Awards: Made possible through the support of alumnae sisters of AKO, the AKO Leadership Awards recognize two women students for their achievements in personal and campus leadership.
 The AKO Achievement Award acknowledges excellent academic performance by a sophomore woman; the AKO Social Change Leadership Award honors a junior-level woman for her leadership through a campus organization.

 Women in leadership roles confront particular challenges, and The Academy is designed to help students build knowledge, sharpen skills, and expand options in their leadership responsibilities.
 The Women’s Leadership Academy encourages students to explore theories of leadership, study how gender roles (and rules) affect leadership, and practice leadership in meaningful ways.
 Membership to the WLA is selective, but students of all gender identities are welcome to apply.

 The Women’s Leadership Academy offers these benefits to members: